apprenda/kubernetes.github.io/docs/getting-started-guides/windows/README.md

 Use your preferred method to start Kubernetes cluster on Linux.
 Please note that Cluster CIDR might need to be updated.
 ## Windows
 ### kubelet
-Run the following in a powershell window
+Run the following in a PowerShell window.
+Be aware that if the node reboots or the process exits, you will have to rerun the commands below to restart the kubelet

 1. Set environment variable *CONTAINER_NETWORK* value to the docker container network to use `$env:CONTAINER_NETWORK = "<docker network>"`